 - In the same skillet, cover the bottom of the skillet with tortilla chips.

-- Next layer on the breakfast potatoes, tofu scramble, and 2 cans of black beans (about 3 cups).
+- Next layer on the breakfast potatoes, tofu scramble, and 2 cans of black beans (about 3 cups if cooked from dry).

-- Add another half cup of nacho cheese on top of the black beans.
-Bake in the oven for 15 minutes.
+- Add another half cup of queso cheese sauce on top of the black beans and bake on middle rack for 15 minutes.